-[Madam Chair],
+[Mr, Madame] Chair,

-Terrorism not only violates international humanitarian law (IHL).
-It negates the basic principle of humanity and can have devastating impacts on communities and individuals.
+Terrorism not only violates international humanitarian law (IHL), it negates the basic principle of humanity.
+Terrorism can have devastating impacts on communities and individuals.
 The ICRC condemns acts of terrorism, whether committed within or outside armed conflict and irrespective of their perpetrators.
 It is legitimate and necessary for States to take responsive action to ensure their security and that of their population.

-We have seen that counter-terrorism (or CT) measures, however, can negatively impact humanitarian action when they prohibit the direct and indirect provision of economic resources to listed individuals and entities, or include IHL-authorized humanitarian activities as a form of prohibited support.
-This in turn can have unintended consequences, such as prohibiting impartial humanitarian organizations such as the ICRC from repairing water infrastructure, tending to the wounded, or helping vaccinate populations against COVID-19.
+We have seen that counter-terrorism (or "CT") measures, however, can negatively impact humanitarian action when they consider the latter as a form of prohibited provision of economic resources to listed individuals and entities, or include IHL-authorized humanitarian activities as a form of prohibited support.
+This in turn can have unintended consequences, such as prohibiting impartial humanitarian organizations, including the ICRC, from delivering food assistance to civilians, repairing water infrastructure, tending to the wounded, or helping vaccinate populations against COVID-19.

-When various forms of contact with listed persons and groups are prohibited outright, the ICRC may be prevented from visiting detained persons, facilitating the release of detainees, providing training on IHL, or reuniting missing persons with their families - all humanitarian activities mandated by the Geneva Conventions and IHL.
-When humanitarian organizations are hindered in their mandate, the consequences are grave for individuals yearning to have news of their loved ones, people in need of protection, or for humanitarian workers.
+When various forms of interaction with listed persons and groups are considered prohibited support to terrorism outright, the ICRC may be prevented from visiting detained persons, facilitating the release of detainees, providing training on IHL, or reuniting missing persons with their families - all humanitarian activities mandated by the Geneva Conventions and IHL.
+When humanitarian organizations are hindered in their mandate, the consequences are grave for individuals yearning to have news of their loved ones, people in need of protection, or for humanitarian personnel.